Lecture 2

 Profiling

-Profiling usually a two-step process where you first collect data and afterwards analyse it.
-Because of the data collection it is very beneficial to capture program debug information, however this is by default disabled for Rust's release profile.
+Profiling is usually a two-step process where you first collect data and analyse it afterwards.
+Because of the data collection it is beneficial to capture program debug information, however this is, by default, disabled for Rust's release profile.
 To enable this and to thus capture more useful profiling data add the following to your Cargo.toml:

 [profile.release]